Mohni7277/Rails-application/README.md

-**Docker Setup for Ruby on Rails with PostgreSQL**
+# Docker Setup for Ruby on Rails with PostgreSQL

 Here's a step-by-step guide to create a Dockerized Ruby on Rails application with PostgreSQL running in a separate container.

-Step 1: Create a new Rails application (if you don't have one) First, let's create a simple Rails app configured for PostgreSQL:
+Step 1: Create a new Rails application (if you don't have one) First, let's create a simple Rails app configured for PostgreSQL

-bash
-# Create a new Rails app with PostgreSQL as database
-rails new myapp --database=postgresql cd myapp

 Step 2: Create the Dockerfile